daattali/beautiful-jekyll/draft/workload_identity.md

 Workload Identity must be enabled at the cluster level before you can enable Workload Identity on node pools.
 The cluster can be enabled during provisioning, or updated at a later date.

-## Create Cluster with Workload Identity Enabled
+## Create A Google Kubernetes Engine (GKE) Cluster with Workload Identity Enabled

 The following gcloud command creates a new cluster with Workload Identity enabled: